Taiwan opposes Malaysia IOI's $790 million stake in Taipei 101 owner

 Controlled by Malaysia's fifth-richest man, Lee Shin Cheng, according to Forbes, IOI had said the deal would give it an iconic building with stable rental income.

-Ting Hsin, the parent company of Hong Kong-listed Tingyi Cayman Islands Holding Corp (0332.HK) and maker of China's popular Master Kong instant noodles, has been under scrutiny after being hit by food scandals.
+Ting Hsin, the parent company of Hong Kong-listed Tingyi Cayman Islands Holding Corp (0322.HK) and maker of China's popular Master Kong instant noodles, has been under scrutiny after being hit by food scandals.

 Taiwan prosecutors detained in October a key member of the family that controls Ting Hsin over the alleged sale of tainted cooking oil.

-Note: (This version of the story has been corrected to change RIC for Tingyi in paragraph 8)